 Vietnam is a foodie's paradise.
 Kids generally enjoy Vietnamese cuisine, which is rarely too spicy.
 In Hanoi, you can hit the Old Quarter and enjoy a walking food tour (the tour can be personalized by Odynovo, formerly Odyssey!).
 Odynovo local tour guide will lead you through the maze of bustling streets and introduce you to exotic snacks like deep-fried swamp eels, silkworm carcasses, farm rats, and even baluts.
 The Old Quarter also serves pho (rice noodle soup) and Banh Trung (sticky rice cake), etc.

 Delight your child with Vietnamese delicacy - pho (rice noodle soup).

 For families with older kids or teens, a visit to the Cu Chi Tunnel can be both informative and interesting.

 The Cu Chi Tunnels, located 60 kilometers from Ho Chi Minh City, were used by the Viet Cong soldiers during the Vietnam War.
-The tunnels were served as hiding spots during combat, with communication and supply routes, living quarters for many guerrilla fighters and so much more.
-Learning about the tunnel systems they fought in, the clever booby traps they devised and the tactics that helped them to survive will leave you in awe.
-Even though kids don’t care about the history, they will love to crawl it for a bit of adventure and challenge!
+The tunnels served as hiding spots during combat, with communication and supply routes, living quarters for many guerrilla fighters and so much more.
+Learning about the tunnel systems they fought in, the clever booby traps they devised, and the tactics that helped them to survive will leave you in awe.
+Even though kids don't care about history, they will love to crawl it for a bit of adventure and challenge!